david7482/lambda-extension-log-shipper/README.md

 # lambda-extension-log-shipper

 This project is a Lambda layer aims to ship your Lambda logs **directly** to any destination.
-This log shipper works like a sidecar of the Lambda function (just like fluntd), so you could ship the logs to other destination and bypass CloudWatch Logs (and save cost !)
+This log shipper works like a sidecar of the Lambda function (just like fluntd).
+It would listen to your Lambda function logs via Lambda Logs API, so you could ship the logs to a custom destination without CloudWatch Logs (and save cost !)

 Current supported forwarders: